Everyone’s NO. 1 go-to stir fry is probably Chicken Stir Fry. Why not? It’s super quick, super easy and super tasty.

 Once you cut your veggies, aromatics and protein, this stir fry happens super fast.
 Here is how to wok it…

-1. Make the stir-fry sauce: Whisk all the stir fry sauce ingredients together in a small bowl.
+1. Make the stir-fry sauce: I start by whisking all the stir fry sauce ingredients together in a small bowl.

-3. Stir fry the vegetables: Add in all the veggies except snow peas, and cook till veggies are crisp tender.
+3. Stir fry the vegetables: I toss in all the veggies except the snow peas and cook them until they’re just tender but still have a nice crunch to them.

-4. Add in the stir fry sauce: Mix in the stir fry sauce and combine everything for a minute or two, till everything is well coated with sauce.
-Add in snow peas and cook for a minute or two.
+4. Add in the stir fry sauce: I pour in the stir fry sauce and mix it in, making sure everything gets coated nicely.
+Then, I cook everything together for a minute or two until it’s all well coated with the sauce.
+Finally, I add the snow peas and cook for another minute or two.

-- We like to cut the chicken into thin strips instead of cubes, as they are more tender and delicious this way, especially if you are using chicken breast.
-Cut against the grain.
+- I like to cut the chicken into thin strips instead of cubes, as they are more tender and delicious this way, especially if you are using chicken breast.
+I always cut against the grain.

-- Try to use vegetable with similar cooking times, to avoid under or overcooking.
-You want all the veggies crisp tender, not mushy.
+- I try to choose veggies with similar cooking times to avoid any under or overcooking.
+Crisp-tender is the goal – not mushy!

-- Cook the stir fry in a large wok so the chicken doesn’t overcrowd when cooking.
-Try to spread it all over the wok, to get a good sear on all the pieces.
-Cook in a sizzling hot wok on high heat.
+- When cooking the stir fry, I use a large wok to prevent overcrowding.
+I spread the chicken evenly to get a good sear on all pieces.
+And I always cook in a sizzling hot wok on high heat for that perfect stir fry texture.

 Variations